 If you would like to observe the decision-making process that affect drinking water quality or if you have any further questions about your drinking water report, please call us at 417-237-7300 to inquire about scheduled meetings or contact persons.

 ENSURING OUR WATER QUALITY

 CWEP serves the Carthage community which now has a population of 15,522.
-We have 11 wells that serve more than 6,000 services with water in our community.
+We have 11 wells that serve over 6,000 services with water throughout our Carthage community.